 - Colossal publicity stunts: Red Bull takes “Go Big or Go Home” to the next level by producing massive stunts that cause everyone to freeze and watch what happens.

-- Sponsoring or creating events: Red Bull proved its marketing prowess by taking their product and associating it with things their audience loves by sponsoring or creating events for them.
+- Sponsoring or creating events: Red Bull proved its marketing prowess by taking its product and associating it with things its audience loves by sponsoring or creating events for them.

 How Red Bull Approaches Content Marketing Strategy